plx/HDXLSIMDSupport/README.md

 ### <a name="attitude">Goal: Temporary Placeholder</a>

-I don't have grand ambitions for this module: I view it as a simple placeholder until the arrival of the inevitable standard-library equivalent.
-Perhaps that'll arrive next year, perhaps that'll arrive in a few years, etc., but this package exists simply to plug the gap from now until then.
+I view this module as a placeholder until the arrival of the inevitable standard-library equivalent.

-I'm not *opposed* to expanding it to include more utilities, conveniences, generic (small) matrix and vector algorithms, etc., but nothing along those lines is on my agenda at this time.

 ### <a name="perfomance">Performance Status: 5-10% Penalty in `Release`</a>

-Within this package I've constrained myself to using only the "public" annotations: I use `@frozen`, `@inlinable`, and `@usableFromInline`, but I don't use underscored annotations like `@_transparent` or `@inline(_always)`.
-Note that this constraint isn't necessarily *permanent*--I'm open to using them once I have more comfort with their semantics and implications--but it will remain in effect in the near term.
+Within this package I've constrained myself to using only the "public" annotations: I use `@frozen`, `@inlinable`, and `@usableFromInline`, but *not* `@_transparent` or `@inline(_always)`.
+In `Release` builds, abstaining from the underscored attributes incurs only about a 5-10% performance penalty vis-a-vis direct use of the underlying type (e.g. `Quaternion<Float>` instead of `simd_quatf`); in `Debug` builds expect a penalty of about 1000%...an outcome as predictable as it is unfortunate.

-Despite that constraint, in `Release` builds I consistently see only a moderate penalty of 5-10% for using, say, `Matrix4x4<Double>` instead of `simd_double4x4`.
-Given the triviality of the package's code, I strongly suspect that all it would take to eliminate that gap would be judicious application of `@_transparent` and `@inline(_always)`; investigating this is certainly on my todo list, and any informed advice and guidance would be appreciated.

-Now, some bad news: `Debug` build performance is, frankly, atrocious--expect a penalty somewhere between 500% and 1000%.
-I'm sure some improvement is possible, but don't have much hope; the slowdown seems intrinsic to how Swift handles generics in `Debug` builds, and thus is more of a "language and tooling" issue rather than a "this package, right here" issue.

 ### <a name="erasure">Narrow Type Erasure</a>